sitingc4318/about-SiTing/README.md

 ## Si Ting Chen

 ##### My email: **sitingc4318@hstat.org**

 [My Github](https://github.com/sitingc4318/about-me)

 HIGH SCHOOL OF TELECOMMUNICATION ART AND TECHNOLOGY

 Hi! my name is Si Ting Chen.
 * About me:
-  * My birthday is June 1
+  * My birthday is on June 1st.
-  * I am 16 years old
+  * I am 16 years old.
   * I live in brooklyn.
-  * This is the third year I'm in this school
+  * I'm in my junior year in High School.
-  * I am in third year of the SEP program.
+  * I am in the third year of the SEP program.

 **Schedule**: